Regulation

 April 17, 2026

-Blog Image
+Banner Image

 Fit-and-Proper: The Concept

-“Fit” — professional suitability
+“Fit” — Professional Suitability

-• Professional qualifications (degree, relevant work experience)
+• Professional qualification (degree, relevant professional experience)

 • Professional competence for the specific role